-The same paper however states that: “It is reasonable to believe that humans are much more frequently exposed to CTN than generally accepted, because it is produced by the same moulds as OTA, which is a common contaminant of human food all over the world.”
+The same paper however states that: “It is reasonable to believe that humans are much more frequently exposed to CTN than generally accepted, because it is produced by the same moulds as ochratoxin A, which is a common contaminant of human food all over the world.”

-It is for this reason that citrinin is usually found together with another mycotoxin, ochratoxin A
+It is for this reason that citrinin is usually found together with ochratoxin A.

+Another way we may get citrinin is via supplements, that’s right!
 Red yeast rice can contain the mycotoxin citrinin and several other substances that are not yet toxicologically evaluated.
-That’s right!
 Even our supplements may be contaminated with mycotoxins.
 One paper showed milk thistle to be the most common to be contaminated.

-Watch my interview with Dr. Jill Crista, author of Break The Mould:
+Dr. Jill is author of the must read book Break The Mould.

 Citrinin And Human Health